 Use Credit Wisely and Sparingly

 Getting a credit card can help you establish credit, but only if done responsibly.
-Try to resist credit card offers through your school and stores.
+Try to resist credit card offers through your school and retail chains.
 If you do have a credit card, use it sparingly and pay off the balance each month.
-If not, you’ll end up paying interest on the items you purchased, and who wants to pay more for something?
-Certainly not money savvy people!
+If not, you’ll end up paying interest on the items you purchased.
+According to a recent survey, more than a third of college students said they have over $1,000 in credit card debt.
+Do your best to avoid joining them!

 Set a Budget

 Review your monthly expenses and set realistic expectations for spending on items like groceries, gas, entertainment, and recreation.
 Determine how much money you will take in each month and whether or not you need to consider a part-time job.
-There are lots of personal finance tools available, many of which are free and fun to use.
-If you’re looking for a budget worksheet, here is one from Hills Bank.
-A budget will help provide a serious overview of your finances—just make sure you stick with it!
+There are lots of personal finance tools available, many of which are free to use like Hills Bank’s Manage My Finances, available through Hills Bank Online banking.
+A budget will help provide a serious overview of your finances–just make sure you stick with it!

 Balance Accounts Often

 If you’re like most college students, you’ll probably use your debit card more often than writing a check.
 Even though debit cards are fast and convenient, it’s easy to forget where and what you’ve spent.
-Be sure to monitor and balance your accounts often, with each transaction recorded in your checkbook or online budgeting system as soon as possible.
-Knowing what’s in your account keeps you from possible overdraft fees and the embarrassment of a purchase being declined or a check bouncing.
+Be sure to monitor and balance your accounts often, which is easy with an online banking app like Hills Bank Online.
+Knowing what’s in your account protects you from possible overdraft fees and the embarrassment of a purchase being declined or a check bouncing.

 Take Active Measures to Protect Financial and Personal Information

-Be aware of how personal information is stolen, and being knowledgeable is one of the most effective tools against identity theft.
+Knowing how personal information is stolen and safeguarding yourself accordingly is one of the most effective tools against identity theft.
 Visit the Customer Protection Center for ways to protect your accounts and personal information.

 Use Online Resources

-Set up alerts within online banking and mobile banking for your accounts.
-Alerts make emails or text messages available every time a transaction is made to your account so you can monitor your accounts between monthly statements.
+Set up alerts in online banking, so you are able to monitor accounts between monthly statements.
+Alerts make emails or text messages available every time a transaction is made to your account.

 Get Into the Habit of Saving

-Starting early with a savings plan helps develop good habits in the future.
-Not only that, but the more you save now, the more interest it compounds over the years.
+Start early with a savings plan to develop good habits for the future.
+Why?
+The more you save now, the more interest your account will earn over time, thanks to compound interest.
 Even though you may not have a lot of money now, time is on your side!
 Consider saving as “paying yourself first” and include it as a part of your monthly budget.